alextrem/black-diamond/README.md

 # BLACK-DIAMOND

 Amplifier build on a class A design.
+No fancy or excotic transistors are used.
+Standard transistors like BC550(BC850) or BC847 will do the amplification.

+A small microcontroller [MSP430] (http://www.ti.com) will do the survaillance of voltage, current and errors.
+Longtime testing and logging will be done on an external SD-CARD.

 Specification
 -------------